ecupaio/dcgffl/_pages/travel-program.md

 Admirals – Bryan Sanders
 Commanders – Clay Arnold

-Independent Member and Committee Chair – Brandon Waggoner
+Independent Member and Committee Chair – Kevin Smiffy
 DCGFFL Liaison – Patrick Barboun

 Any questions on the travel program can be directed to the TMC at [DCGFFLTravel@gmail.com](mailto:DCGFFLTravel@gmail.com)